mariefourriere/Main-eventer/README.md

 >
 **Project description:**

-Our client is asking for a web page for their event agency providing us with a draft which display the desired layout.
+Our client is asking for a web page for their event agency providing us with a draft which displays the desired layout.

 You can find it [here](https://raw.githubusercontent.com/becodeorg/bxl-hopper-1-25/master/The%20Field/3.HTML%2BCSS/4.main_eventer/wireframe.jpg?token=APNDZOS6X72YST34SRAOLBK7VJFDO)